yolong-lin/yolong-lin/README.md

 I'm currently studying at a college in Taiwan.
 Coding every day, but don't really like coding...

-- 🔭 Familiar language: Python, Javascript, Java
+- 🔭 Familiar language: Python, Javascript
-- 🌱 Currently interested in database, like MySQL and PostgreSQL
+- 🌱 Familiar vcs: git

 ---
 Projects that can't find in github: